 You can then plug in estimated original gravity values in a calculator until it gives the melting point you have noted.
 You can also refer to this table, which shows a set of freezing point values and equivalent original gravity values.
 This value can then be used to get the final alcohol content.

 This method isn’t terribly accurate, but it can give you an approximate alcohol percentage to work with.

 3. Determine Final Gravity and Final Brix Value

 Another simple way to get the final ABV is by using an online calculator.
 This one by BrewHeads only needs the final gravity and the final Brix value as input to calculate the alcohol content.

 You can get the final gravity using a refractometer.
 It’s a simple device you can order online and uses only a few drops of your finished beer for analysis.

 Some refractometers are adjusted for temperature already.
-Others also like at Amazon include the Brix reading in the scale so you can get the specific gravity and the Brix value simultaneously.
+Others also like No products found. at Amazon include the Brix reading in the scale so you can get the specific gravity and the Brix value simultaneously.

 How To Use a Refractometer

 In using a refractometer, calibrate the device first by opening the flap, putting a few drops of distilled water or other pure water on the glass, and then closing the flap again.
 If the refractometer didn’t come with a light source, point it to one and look through the lens to see the scale.

 If the line that divides the white and blue section does not align with the 0 mark, adjust using the calibration screw.
 Afterward, you can proceed with the sample.